TABurrows/taburrows.github.io/_docs/google-cloud/database-cloud-sql.md

 Can start as a single Node.
 Google recommends you keep CPU usage below 65% and add more nodes if this is exceeded.

+#### Cloud SQL - GUI Options

+- Enable Automatic Storage increases - allows you to start off with smaller disks and grow them as needed
+- Can have a Private IP, Public IP or both
+    A Private IP is most secure, however you have to configure or authorize clients to connect to that instance throught the Private IP using a PEERED NETWORK.
+Enabling Private IP creates a VPC PEERING between the Cloud SQL Database network and the Customer's VPC.
+So only VMs in the PEERED NETWORK can access the Cloud SQL Database.
+    With Public IPs, a firewall is used to protect instances.
+- Backups are disk snapshots - can only be restored to another Cloud SQL DB.
+- Patch management is included in the service